Myanmar's military seizes power in coup after detaining leader Aung San Suu Kyi and ruling party politicians - KRDO

 Nobel laureate Suu Kyi is widely considered a hero of democracy in Myanmar, where she spent 15 years under house arrest as part of a decades-long fight against military rule.

-Following her release, Suu Kyi led her party to a landslide victory in Myanmar’s first openly contested election in 2015, establishing its first civilian government after decades of isolation and military authoritarianism.
+Following her release, Suu Kyi led her party to a landslide victory in Myanmar’s 2015 elections, establishing its first civilian government after decades of isolation and military authoritarianism.

 But her international reputation has been tarnished in recent years by allegations of genocide against Myanmar’s Muslim Rohingya population.
 Myanmar denies the charges and has long claimed to have been targeting terrorists.